elliotwutingfeng/rstcloud-import2misp/README.md

 ![RST Cloud attributes in MISP](/screenshot_attributes.png)
 ![RST Cloud events in MISP](/screenshot.png)

 Use cron to configure the script to run daily from 1 am to 3 am UTC.
+Running the script more often will create a lot of duplicated attributes.

 To trial, please, contact us at [trial@rstcloud.net](mailto:trial@rstcloud.net) or use the following link [https://www.rstcloud.com/#free-trial](https://www.rstcloud.com/#free-trial)